 Report shows a small group of organic producers and industry trade groups opposing improved living conditions for farmed animals

 Farm Forward, in collaboration with the American Society for the Prevention of Cruelty to Animals (ASPCA) and the Animal Welfare Institute (AWI), has released a comprehensive report calling on the USDA to finalize the pending Organic Livestock and Poultry Practices (OLPP).
-The report, titled “Animal Welfare in the National Organic Program: The USDA Must Act Quickly to Ensure Consumer Trust,” documents how farmers, retailers, and consumer advocates overwhelmingly support—and in fact expect—stronger welfare standards for animals raised under the organic program.
+The report, titled “Animal Welfare in the National Organic Program: The USDA Must Act Quickly to Ensure Consumer Trust,” documents how farmers, retailers, and consumer advocates overwhelmingly support—and expect—stronger welfare standards for animals raised under the organic program.

-The OLPP rule fills critical gaps in the current organic standards and requires, for the first time, outdoor access for all animals, including egg-laying hens; indoor and outdoor minimum space requirements; restrictions on physical alterations, like beak trimming; and standards for more humane transport and slaughter.
+The OLPP rule fills critical gaps in the current organic standards and requires, for the first time, outdoor access for all animals including egg-laying hens, indoor and outdoor minimum space requirements, restrictions on physical alterations like beak trimming, and standards for more humane transport and slaughter.

 The OLPP rule codifies practices that the vast majority of organic farmers already follow.
 For example, most organic egg farms already provide hens with meaningful access to outdoors.
 Unfortunately, the current organic regulations include a loophole allowing producers to use enclosed “porches” over concrete pads as opposed to actual outdoor access.
 “The OLPP rule levels the playing field for small- and medium-sized farmers,” says Andrew deCoriolis of Farm Forward.
-“Farmers who provide real outdoor access can’t compete with large-scale, “organic” factory farms that don’t give animals true access to the outdoors.
+“Farmers who provide real outdoor access can’t compete with large-scale, “organic” factory farms that don’t give animals true access to the outdoors.”

 Consumer Reports found that upwards of 80 percent of consumers who buy organic foods want strong protections for animals raised under the organic program, including outdoor access for chickens and laying hens.
 Scientists and veterinarians have affirmed the benefits of outdoor access and confirmed that it does not increase the risk of animal disease.